“Both for Havana’s beauty and decay, it’s very hard to restrain yourself from staring everywhere you go”– Brin Jonathan Butler

 A unique blend of old and new

-After clearing customs in Havana, our guide and driver are waiting to drive us in a beautiful 52 Chevy to our private residence in Nuevo Vedado, a neighborhood with mostly locals.
-We notice the first example of how old and new blend in Cuba: the Chevy is from the previous century, but the LED headlights and the Microsoft tablet mounted on the dash are latest technology.
+After clearing customs in Havana, our guide and driver are waiting for us.
+Our car is a beautiful 52 Chevy that takes us to our private residence in Nuevo Vedado, a neighborhood with mostly locals.
+We notice the first example of how old and new blend in Cuba.
+Although the Chevy is from the previous century, the LED headlights and the Microsoft tablet mounted on the dash are latest technology.

 Visiting Bodeguita del Medio, Hemingway’s favorite watering hole for mojitos and the theater to hear the Buena Vista Social Club perform old brass band music, I picture myself in Cuba of the old days.
 I want to go to a salsa club, but apparently salsa has turned into reggaeton, a mixture of rap, reggae and afro-Cuban.
 Aniel, our driver plays some for us and we realize this is the new Cuba.